 - Vitamin B – Perhaps most beneficial, however, are the B Vitamins found in fresh ginger.
 It’s not that this family of vitamins is any more important than A or C, but they’re more difficult to find, so all the more precious.

 - Minerals – Ginger is a source of many minerals as well, including calcium, iron, magnesium, manganese, phosphorus, potassium, sodium, and zinc.
-Each of these minerals plays an important part in keeping you hydrated, with healthy blood, great energy levels and smoothly operating metabolic system.
+Each of these minerals plays an important part in keeping you hydrated, with healthy blood, great energy levels, and a smoothly operating metabolic system.

 - Amino Acids – Ginger also contains all 9 essential amino acids as well as arginine, which is a conditionally essential amino acid, meaning your body produces only small quantities but needs additional resources if you’re under stress or coping with an illness.
 Essential amino acids are necessary for your overall health and well-being, but your body doesn’t naturally synthesize them, so we have to take them in through our diet.